-With a range of skills from percussion, piano, cello, found objects, improvisation, interpretation, graphic notation to composition, Carmen is a technically proficient musician with a developed musical awareness.
-She has been recipient of several grants and scholarships from organisations and institutions including the Ian Potter Foundation, the University of Melbourne, and the Rotary Club of Melbourne.
+Carmen has also been recipient of several grants and scholarships from organisations and institutions including the Ian Potter Foundation, the University of Melbourne, and the Rotary Club of Melbourne.
 As educator, she has taught at Monash University, Scotch College and Presbyterian Ladies' College in Melbourne, in composition programmes for students and children in Sweden, worked with school children at the Port Fairy Spring Music Festival, and also recorded with the Amplified Elephants at the Footscray Community Arts Centre.
-Carmen also successfully brought Cry Baby Concert to Rushworth in rural Victoria during 2009.
+She also successfully brought Cry Baby Concert to Rushworth in rural Victoria during 2009.

-Since returning to Melbourne, Carmen has been playing with Ren Walters' THIS ensemble, Adam Simmons Creative Music Ensemble and has appeared at CURRENT events, Make It Up Club, SeenSound: Visual/Music Screenings, Conduit Arts, GAIP, JOLT arts, AvantWhatever, Musikunst, Lebowskis, Quiet Noise and Antechamber series.
-In 2015 she was involved in Adam Simmons' 100:25:1 project, and she created a new site-specific composition and performance at Town Hall Gallery.
+Since 2014 Carmen has been playing with Ren Walters' THIS ensemble, Adam Simmons Creative Music Ensemble and has appeared at CURRENT events, Make It Up Club, SeenSound: Visual/Music Screenings, Conduit Arts, GAIP, JOLT arts, AvantWhatever, Musikunst, Lebowskis, Quiet Noise and Antechamber series.
+In 2015 she was involved in Adam Simmons' 100:25:1 project, from which a duo of shakuhachi and marimba continued.
+She also created a new site-specific composition and performance at Town Hall Gallery.

 Behind the scenes she had been on the committee of Conduit Arts Initiative from late 2014 until its closure mid-2016 and she has been working on the parody show Improv Idol with Clinton Green since 2015.